94th Airlift Wing

 The 94th Airlift Wing is a reserve unit of the United States Air Force.
-It is assigned to the Twenty-Second Air Force of the Air Force Reserve Command (AFRC) and is stationed at Dobbins Air Reserve Base, Georgia.
+It is assigned to the Twenty-Second Air Force of the Air Force Reserve Command and is stationed at Dobbins Air Reserve Base, Georgia.
 When mobilized, most of the wing would be presented to US Transportation Command, while a smaller proportion would be retained by AFRC.

 The 94th Wing is the host organization at Dobbins ARB and is responsible for providing security, civil engineering, fire protection, air traffic control, airfield maintenance, and numerous other services the base and to tenant organizations assigned to the base.